-Is the online tool that helps to create an interactive connection between home and school.
+FACTS is the online tool that helps to create an interactive connection between home and school.
 It is an interactive web Portal that integrates seamlessly with our student information system.
 This Portal provides a unified interface for teachers, parents and students to communicate and access grade and attendance information.
 Teachers are able to instantly share student data as they enter it and interact with parents all in a secure environment.

-Family Connection from Naviance enables students to sign up for college information sessions from home, college visits to our campus, receive updates from the counseling office, be a part of learning style inventories, take career and personality profiles, respond to surveys from School Counseling(on bullying, transition to high school, college plans), link to other web-based resources, and much more.
+Family Connection from Naviance enables students to sign up for college information sessions from home or college visits to our campus, receive updates from the counseling office, be a part of learning style inventories, take career and personality profiles, respond to surveys from School Counseling(on bullying, transition to high school, college plans), link to other web-based resources, and much more.
 Access to this program is password protected.

 Standardized Testing Information for College Admission

 Registration deadlines for these tests are typically 4 to 5 weeks before the test date, with a late registration deadline typically 3 weeks before the test date.
 Visit the ACT website and the CollegeBoard website for registration information.

 Visits by College Representatives